 Take a yoga class

-In Canggu we stayed at the Chillhouse, where you can join a daily yoga class.
+In Canggu, we stayed at the Chillhouse, where you can join a daily yoga class.
 After being way too lazy for way too long I joined a morning class and I loved it!

 Where to stay in Canggu

-Our cute villa had a comfortable king-size bed, a mosquito net, an outdoor shower and an awesome bamboo chair in the garden.
+Our cute villa had a comfortable king-size bed, a mosquito net, an outdoor shower, and an awesome bamboo chair in the garden.

 Breakfast and dinner were included, but we also had lunch here every day, there were so many items on the menu we wanted to try!

 I also spent a lot of time in the co-work space to catch up on the blog.
-WiFi was good in the work space, but not always in our room (a problem for Bali in general).
-Altogether we had a very relaxing stay at the Chillhouse!
+WiFi was good in the workspace, but not always in our room (a problem for Bali in general).

 How to get to Canggu

-Day 12-14: Things to do in Jimbaran
+Day 12-14: Best things to do in Jimbaran

 We came to Jimbaran with one item on our to-do list: celebrate our wedding anniversary!

-To celebrate 8 years of happy marriage we checked into the Jamahal Private Resort and Spa and didn’t leave our blissful bubble for 2 days…
+To celebrate 8 years of happy marriage we checked into the Jamahal Private Resort and Spa and didn’t leave our blissful bubble for 2 days.

 If you really want to do something in Jimbaran, go to the beach!
 Though not very suitable for surfing, the view is great and there are plenty of restaurants as well.